liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/09-assets/03-implementing-asset-renderers/01-implementing-asset-renderers-intro.markdown

 [TOC levels=1-4]

-Assets are display versions of entities, so they contain fields like `title`, `description`, and `summary`. @product@ uses these fields to display assets.
+Assets are display versions of entities, so they contain fields like `title`, `description`, and `summary`. @sharepoint@ uses these fields to display assets.
 Asset Renderers translate an entity into an asset via these fields.
 You must therefore create and register Asset Renderer classes for your guestbook and guestbook entry entities.
-Without these classes, @product@ can't display your entities in Asset Publisher, Notifications, Activities, or anywhere else that displays assets.
+Without these classes, @sharepoint@ can't display your entities in Asset Publisher, Notifications, Activities, or anywhere else that displays assets.